Updated: Nov 5

 Naomi has shown us on several occasions that she has social anxiety and is not at her best when she is asked to speak publicly.
 She’s not a brat or a diva.
 She is literally terrified, and it takes a toll on her mental state of being.

-At what point do we start to take Black Women's mental health seriously.
+At what point do we start to take Black Women's mental health seriously?
 Now, I know that May is over, but that does not mean that the conversation is over.
-Mental health is not a linear conversation and it must be handled with care.
+Mental health is not a linear conversation, and it must be handled with care.

 And so this year at the French Open, as the highest-paid female athlete in the world, Naomi checked her bank statements and told the French Open that she would pay the fine because she does not have the time or the mental capacity to move forward with the press conference.
 The French Open once again decided that they would threaten her with another fine if she did not participate in the mandated press conference per her contract.
 With that, Namoi chose to withdraw from the tournament, making the statement that no coin is ever worth her mental health.

-Basically, sis said: Fuck a paycheck.
+Basically, sis said: forget a paycheck.

-To hell with every dollar, cent, coin, pound, or other forms of currency when the price we pay is too high for our mental health and wellbeing.
+To heck with every dollar, cent, coin, pound, or other forms of currency when the price we pay is too high for our mental health and wellbeing.
 Black women deserve way more than what we are offered when it comes to the work we put in and the coins that we meet at the end of the shift.
 Naomi is the highest-paid female athlete globally, with tournament championship checks, endorsements, and other engagements that pay her well.
 Her primary focus is on the game, not the performative moments of press conferences.
 She is literally there to work on her craft and to do what she loves.
 What we witnessed this weekend is a woman who has chosen her wellbeing.
 Some would call it brave.
 Some would call it courage.
 I call it faithful.
 Faithful to self, first.
 I admire how Naomi advocated for herself and was not afraid of turning down the bag.

 But how many of us are willing to do the same thing?
 How many of us are willing to have the courage to walk away from the establishment and choose our mental health and wellbeing?
 Making a choice to pay the fine instead of giving more of ourselves than we have to give is a radical move in itself.
 The world has painted Black Women out to be desperate for every dollar that comes our way, and the truth be told, that is not who we are.
 Black women tend to find themselves overworked and underpaid.
 Still, we always rise to the occasion and give our best selves.
 Sometimes that best self shows up in the form of a no. We need to provide more nos and walk away from the things that don’t serve us more often.

 But I also wonder about the women who do not have the luxury of being able to walk away from a job that no longer serves us.
 Some women need every last penny in the paycheck and do not have the support system or the resources to fill the gap.
 The power of being able to walk away from coins is another level of privilege that I wish every Black woman would be able to have.
 I’ve done it, but I also have no children and a husband (whom I commonly refer to as “The Spouse”) who can pay for the basics in times of unemployment.
 I also have parents, whom we live with, that have vowed to provide shelter when times are down.
 As I write this, I am well over a year since my last consistent paycheck.
 I, too, decided that no amount of money was going to cover my mental wellbeing.
-At the same time, I can also acknowledge that this kind of quitting required planning and support and this is not always the reality for every person.
+At the same time, I can also acknowledge that this quitting requires planning and support, and this is not always the reality for every person.

 Where can a sister go to receive a little help?
 Where can Black women who are sick and tired of the corporate, retail, restaurant, customer service, health care foolishness find assistance?
 Fuck a paycheck, yes, but where are the resources on the other side of that?